Leon Washington

-Leon Dewitt Washington Sr. (born August 29, 1982) is a coach and former American football running back and return specialist who is the assistant special teams coach for the New York Jets of the National Football League (NFL).
-He was drafted by the New York Jets in the fourth round of the 2006 NFL Draft.
-He played college football at Florida State.
-Washington also played for the Seattle Seahawks and New England Patriots.
+Leon Dewitt Washington Sr. (born August 29, 1982) is an American former professional football player who played in the National Football League (NFL) as a running back and return specialist and made two Pro Bowls and two All-Pro teams during his career.
+Washington holds many kick return records for both the Jets and Seattle Seahawks.

-Early football career
+Washington played college football for the Florida State Seminoles.
+He was selected by the New York Jets in the fourth round of the 2006 NFL draft.
+He also played for the Seattle Seahawks, New England Patriots, and Tennessee Titans.

-High school football
+Early life

 Washington attended Andrew Jackson High School where he proved himself an exceptional all-around athlete, dominating in football as running back, cornerback, and wide receiver.
 In his senior year, he rushed for 2,437 yards and 28 touchdowns, was a threat on kick and punt returns, returning three punts and one kickoff for touch-downs, and defensively had 88 tackles (52 unassisted) and three interceptions.
 After this superlative season, in 2002, he was named "Mr. Florida" in football, and earned the Florida Times-Union Player of the Year honor.
 The Orlando Sentinel named him the No. 3 prospect overall in the state of Florida, and Alliance Sports named him the No. 7 prospect overall in the nation.
 He was named to the PrepStar Dream Team, rated by Rivals100.com as the No. 1 cornerback in the country and the No. 9 player overall, and rated by TheInsiders.com as the No. 7 cornerback in the country.
 He was named the Florida Kids' No. 28 prospect from the state of Florida, named to Bill Buchalter's Florida Super 26, was recognized on the Athlon Sports Top 100 High School Seniors, SuperPrep's Top 100 nationally, and Max Emfinger's Top 200.

 He selected Florida State over the universities of Florida, South Carolina, Oklahoma, and Maryland.